MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_LAB_MANUAL.md

 3. Set up Entity Framework to use an In Memory database.

-4. Using an initializer to populate the database.
+4. Using OnModelCreating to populate the database.

-#### Task 1: Create model classes.
+#### Task 1: Create model classes

 1. From **Allfiles\Mod04\Labfiles\01_WorldJourney_begin**, open the **Cupcakes.sln**.